tarequerobinson/ai-chess-game/README.md

 ## Code Overview

 - `app.py`: Contains the FastAPI server setup and endpoint for AI move calculation.
-- `board_services.py`: Implements the game logic and AI using the Python chess library.
+- `board_services.py`: Implements the game logic and AI using the Python chess library and has the minmax algorithm.
 - `templates/index.html`: The main HTML file for the web interface.
 - `static/`: Contains static files for the CSS, JS.

 ## Troubleshooting

-If you encounter issues, ensure that all required packages are installed and that your Python version is compatible.
-Check the console for error messages and consult the documentation for FastAPI and the Python chess library.
+Check the console for error messages.